Zip Lining in Colorado with Kids: Our Honest Experience

 Was It Good Value for Money?

-Our zip lining experience cost around £67–£72 per person, with slightly lower prices for children under 12.
-Considering the length of the activity and the quality of the location, it felt like good value — especially when paired with rafting earlier the same day.
+Zip lining experiences cost around £70 per person, with slightly lower prices for children under 12.
+Considering the length of the activity and the quality of the location, it felt like good value — we selected the option to pair with rafting on the same day.
 We booked both experiences in Idaho Springs, which meant we were already at the location for the day.

 You can read more about that part of the trip in White Water Rafting in Colorado with Kids: Is It Safe & Worth It?.